 If you're paying down your debt on the regular but feel like you aren't making as big a dent as you'd like, it's probably time to consider finding an additional income stream.

 What are your talents?
 Are you secretly a talented writer, a craftsman, or good with children?
 Try freelancing, creating useful items you can sell, or babysitting once or twice a week.

 The extra money you earn from your side gigs can be applied to anything -- not just debt.
 And fortunately, almost everybody has something they're good at that they can do on the side.

-Remember: once you've paid your debt all the way down, you can finally start spending again in peace.
-The incredible weight lifted from your shoulders after you erase your debt is a monumental relief, and allows you to continue your life the way you want to live it.
+You can use these simple ways to pay off your debt to make your life easier and less stressful.
+Remember: Once you've paid your debt all the way down, you can finally start spending again in peace.
+The incredible weight lifted from your shoulders after you erase your debt is a monumental relief, and it allows you to continue your life the way you want to live it.

 A personal loan from Atlas Credit can also help you get ahead when you need it.
 Apply online or visit any of our Oklahoma or Texas offices.